josevalim/portal/README.md

 end
 ```

 In the snippet above, we have implemented the `Inspect` protocol for the `Portal` struct.
 The protocol expects just one function named `inspect` to be implemented.
-The function expects two arguments, the first is the `Portal` struct itself and the second is a set of options, which we don't care for now.
+The function expects two arguments, the first is the `Portal` struct itself and the second is a set of options, which we don't care about for now.

 Then we call `inspect` multiple times, to get a text representation of both `left` and `right` doors, as well as to get a representation of the data inside the doors.
 Finally, we return a string containing the portal presentation properly aligned.